+49 30 214 594-250

 The 2014/15 season started with the world premieres of two pieces for orchestra: firstly Aeolus for harp and orchestra (Naoko Yoshino and Scottish Chamber Orchestra), followed by Fluss for string quartet and orchestra (Arditti Quartet and WDR Symphony Orchestra).
 Following its world premiere in Cologne, Fluss was performed at the Concertgebouw Bruges, which dedicated a three-day-festival to the works of Toshio Hosokawa.

 Toshio Hosokawa has received numerous awards and prizes.
 He has been a member of the Academy of Fine Arts Berlin since 2001 and a fellow of the Institute for Advanced Study in Berlin since 2006.
 He is the Artistic Director of the Takefu International Music Festival and a frequent guest at prominent contemporary music festivals, such as the Pacific Music Festival in Sapporo, Japan, Salzburg Biennale, Rheingau Musik Festival and the MITO SettembreMusica Festival in Milan and Turin.
 In spring 2012 he was Composer in Residence at the Tongyeong International Music Festival.
-In summer 2012, he began a three year appointment as Artistic Director of the Suntory Hall International Program for Music Composition.
+He has been Artistic Director of the Suntory Hall International Program for Music Composition since 2012.